coreos/console-login-helper-messages/reviewers.md

 ## Build locally

-To build the srpm locally, use the command
+To build an srpm locally, use the command

 ```
 make -f .copr/Makefile srpm outdir="$PWD" spec="./console-login-helper-messages.spec"